 If you are thinking about ways to be smarter about your credit cards, consider these points:

 - Read the fine print!
 Yes, we know, those disclaimers are long and boring.
 They are also extremely important.
 Too many people just sign on the dotted line.
 This is especially true when they have their eye on a new purchase or are trying to transfer a balance.
 Know what you are agreeing to before you accept the line of credit – or you could make your situation worse.

 - Pay your bill – on time!
 Failure to pay credit card bills can cost you in three major ways.
 Late penalties add up.
 Before you know it, you are paying little more than the minimum balance because of the penalties.
 The company will likely raise your interest rate if you don’t pay on time.
 That will definitely cost you more!
 Lastly, the impact on your credit score will hurt for a long time.
 At the very least, contact the credit card company and let them know you are having difficulty.
 They may be more understanding for a short time if you make them aware that you are trying to get the situation under control.

 - Don’t use all your credit!
 Just because you have several credit cards, doesn’t mean you have to use all of them.
 Your credit score is based, in part, on a debt to income ratio.
 You may have a lot of credit you can use, but constant card swiping without a major hike in income could signal a problem to creditor.

 If you are having financial troubles, don’t wait until all hope is lost to reach out for help.
 Joel R. Spivack, Esq. is an experienced bankruptcy lawyer in Cherry Hill, NJ.
-He has assisted countless clients in managing their debt – be in through debt negotiation, settlement or bankruptcy.
+He has assisted countless clients throughout South Jersey and Philadephia metro in managing their debt – through debt negotiation, settlement or bankruptcy.
 Contact him today for a free consultation about your personal situation.